zotonic/zotonic/doc/manuals/cli.rst

   Stop the background Zotonic server instance.

 ``zotonic debug``
   Launch the Zotonic server interactively and get an EShell on the running instance.
-There is a "start.sh" command in the root folder which is a shortcut for this command.
+See :ref:`manual-cli-shell`.
+The ``start.sh`` command in the root folder is a shortcut for this command.

 ``zotonic restart``
   Restart the background Zotonic server instance.

 ``zotonic update``
   Update the server.
 Compiles and loads any new code, flushes caches and rescans all modules.

+``zotonic shell``
+  Get an EShell on the running instance.
+See :ref:`manual-cli-shell`.

 ``zotonic addsite [options] <site_name>``
   Creates a new site with [site_name] as its name.
 See :ref:`manual-cli-addsite` for a full overview of this command.